yuan-xy/marso/docs/docs/development.rst

 Development
 ===========

-If you want to contribute anything to |parso|, just open an issue or pull request to discuss it.
+If you want to contribute anything to |marso|, just open an issue or pull request to discuss it.
 We welcome changes!
 Please check the ``CONTRIBUTING.md`` file in the repository, first.